 As a saxophonist and woodwind specialist he has worked with many artists including Macey Gray, Brian McKnight, Manhattan Transfer, the Temptations, Glenn Campbell and many others.
-He can be heard on numerous releases, to include for Select O Hits and Galloping Cow Records.
+He can be heard on numerous releases, to include for Select O Hits and SkyDeck Records.

-Cooper is Associate Professor and Jazz and Commercial Music Area Coordinator at the University of Memphis Scheidt School of Music (B.A., M.A., Cal.
+Cooper is Professor and Jazz Studies Coordinator at the University of Memphis Scheidt School of Music (B.A., M.A., Cal.
 State U Los Angeles; D.M.A., Univ. of Texas, Austin), and is musical director and founder of the Mid South based Jazz Orchestra of the Delta.
 Their CD, "Big Band Reflections of Cole Porter" (Summit Records) was released in 2003 to international acclaim.
 He and the JOD collaborated with award winning choreographer Mark Godden to produce the ballet "Two Jubilees" which was premiered in February 2006.

-Most recently he severed as the Composer and Arranging in Residence for the Berlin Jazz Orchestra and also the Young Voices of Brandenburg during 2015-16.
+He currently serves as the Composer and Arranging in Residence for the Berlin Jazz Orchestra and also served as the Young Voices of Brandenburg during 2015-16.
 He also served that year as Artist in residence and visiting professor at the SRH Hochschule der populären Künste in Berlin, Germany.
-In May 2017 he was honored as an invited Composer/arranger in Residence for the Kunst Universität für Musik Graz, Austria (May 2017), the Universidad El Bosque, Bogotá, Colombia (August 2018) and the BP Grožnjanu Jazz Festival, Croatia (August 2020).
+More recently, he was honored as an invited Composer/arranger in Residence for the Kunst Universität für Musik Graz, Austria (May 2017), the Universidad El Bosque, Bogotá, Colombia (August 2018) and the BP Grožnjanu Jazz Festival, Croatia (August 2020).

 usik Graz, Austria (May 2017), Universidad El Bosque, Bogotá, Colombia (August 2018) and the BP Grožnjanu Jazz Festival, Croatia (August 2020).
-He is widely known as a jazz educator and clinician through conducting many All-State groups and clinics in Tennessee, Arkansas, Arizona, Texas, South Carolina, North Carolina, California, Nevada, Florida, Missouri, Iowa Illinois and many others.
+He is widely known as a jazz educator and clinician through conducting many All-State groups and clinics in Tennessee, Arkansas, Arizona, Texas, South Carolina, North Carolina, California, Nevada, Florida, Missouri, Iowa, Illinois and many others.

 His television and media music writing credits include the The Jenny Jones Show, Danish Radio 2 (DR P2), E!
 Entertainment shows, Access Hollywood, American Restoration, Deal or No Deal and Extra.
 His music has been featured at numerous venues around the world including the North Sea Montreux Jazz Festivals.
-He has been a staff arranger and clinician for Alfred/Belwin Jazz Publications since 1992.
+He worked as a staff arranger and clinician for Alfred/Belwin Jazz Publications from 1992 - 2015.
 His music is also published by UNC Jazz Press, ReallyGoodMusic.com, Increase Music, and Three-Two music.